wangyz1999/resume-web/content/authors/admin/_index.md

 ---
 Hi there!
 I'm a Computer Science Master's student at Columbia University, graduating in May 2023.
 I specializes in Machine Larning and is currently conducting Multi-modal Robot Learning and Representation Learning research in the [Creative Machines Lab](https://www.creativemachineslab.com/) directed by Professor [Hod Lipson](https://www.hodlipson.com/).

 I'm currently looking for a Ph.D. program with a concentration on Robotics, Representation Learning, and Computer Vision.
-I'm highly interested in understanding the nature of intelligence and how to embody it into physical and artificial agents.
+I'm highly interested in understanding the nature of intelligence and how to embody such process into physical and artificial agents.

 {{< icon name="download" pack="fas" >}} Here's my {{< staticref "uploads/resume.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}.